India’s bold announcements at the Glasgow COP leave too much to the imagination

 Until recently, India has been a reticent participant in adopting net GHG neutrality targets.
 However, at the sidelines of the recent UN General Assembly prior to COP 26, India made a pledge on net neutrality conditional upon its national circumstances.
-IHS Markit has been of the view that net neutrality by 2050 is neither a realistic or recommended proposition for India, given its development context and inequalities in access to basic services, including energy.
+IHS Markit has been of the view that net neutrality by 2050 is highly unlikely for India, given its development context and inequalities in access to basic services, including energy.
 However, the Green Rules scenario GHG emissions peak in 2030-35 timeframe, in large part due to peaking of coal and oil demand in identical phases.
-This hinges on technology and policy enabled, yet citizen-centric transformations in power and transport sectors, with other demand sectors also playing a pivotal role.
+This hinges on technology and policy enabled, yet citizen-centric transformations in power, transport, and industry sectors.
 To reach this milestone within a decade and a half would be a stupendous achievement which will put India on a sound footing for peaking GHG emissions within the 2065-70 timeframe.

 Mohd.
 Sahil Ali is a senior sustainability analyst with the Climate and Sustainability practice, covering cross-cutting issues in energy and climate change for Indian and South Asian markets at IHS Markit.